-- Four credits in English (with major emphasis on grammar, nonfiction writing and literature). - Four credits in Mathematics (one shall be the equivalent to or higher than the level of Algebra 2 (or equivalent) unless the parent submitted written, signed permission for the student to complete a lesser mathematics unit). - Three credits in Science (two of which shall have a laboratory component). - Three and one half credits in Social Science, including: U.S. and World History and Geography, Government and Economics. - One-half (.5) credit of New Mexico History. - One unit in Physical Education. - One-half (.5) credit of Health. - One unit in one of the following: a career cluster course, workplace readiness or a language other than English. - Seven and one-half (7.5) elective units that meet department content and performance standards. - At least one of the units required for graduation shall be earned as an advanced placement or honors course, a dual-credit course offered in cooperation with an institution of higher education or a distance learning course.
+- Four credits in English (with major emphasis on grammar, nonfiction writing and literature). - Four credits in Mathematics - Three credits in Science (two of which shall have a laboratory component). - Three and one half credits in Social Science, including: U.S. and World History and Geography, Government and Economics. - One-half (.5) credit of New Mexico History. - One unit in Physical Education. - One-half (.5) credit of Health. - One unit in one of the following: a career cluster course, workplace readiness or a language other than English. - Seven and one-half (7.5) elective units that meet department content and performance standards. - At least one of the units required for graduation shall be earned as an advanced placement or honors course, a dual-credit course offered in cooperation with an institution of higher education or a distance learning course.